 School District No. 73 offers a variety of alternate programs for students from ages 12 through adult.
 The programs are run through the Twin Rivers Education Centre (TREC).
-Programs include the Four Directions Storefront School, a Continuing Education centre, and Bridges - a program offered at the Twin Rivers campus.
+Programs include the Four Directions Secondary School, a Continuing Education centre, and Bridges - a program offered at the Twin Rivers campus.

 The Bridges Program is an intervention program located at TREC which is designed to assist students ages 12 to14 who are having difficulties in the transition from the elementary to the secondary system.
 The program focuses on the individual needs of students while emphasizing core subjects (reading, writing and math), social responsibility skills and community interactions.
 The main goal is the successful reintegration into a local high school.

 The Bridges Program provides a smaller class size with a teacher and school support worker.
 There is also a TREC counselor, learning assistance teacher and administrator to provide the necessary support.

 A typical school day runs from 8:30 am to 11:45 am and could consist of a combination of some of the following:

 The Alternate Education Program at TREC is available to students who are in grade 9 through12.
 Students attend the program in the morning or afternoon and work on completing at least two courses per semester.